cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ~~~~~~~~~~~

 ## Media Type application/cose-c509
-When the application/cose-c509 media type is used, the data is a CBOR sequence of single-entry COSE_C509 structures (encoding "bstr").
+When the application/cose-c509 media type is used, the data is a CBOR sequence of single-entry COSE_C509 structures (encoding "C509Certificate").
 If the parameter "usage" is set to "chain", this sequence indicates a certificate chain.

 IANA has registered the following media type {{RFC6838}}: